CALVIN: A Benchmark for Language-Conditioned Policy Learning for Long-Horizon Robot Manipulation Tasks: Introduction

 To address this problem we present \gls{coolname}, a new open-source simulated benchmark that links human language to robot motor skills, behaviors, and objects in interactive visual environments.
 In this setting, a single agent must solve complex manipulation tasks by understanding a series of unconstrained language expressions in a row, e.g., ``open the drawer \ldots pick up the blue block \ldots push the block into the drawer \ldots open the sliding door''.
-Furthermore, to evaluate the agents' ability for long-horizon planning, agents in this scenario are expected to be able to perform any combination of subtasks in any order. \gls{coolname} has been developed from the ground up to support training, prototyping, and validation of language conditioned continuous control policies over a range of four indoor manipulation environments. \gls{coolname} includes ${\sim} 24$ hours teleoperated unstructured \emph{play} data together with 20K language directives.
+Furthermore, to evaluate the agents' ability for long-horizon planning, agents in this scenario are expected to be able to perform any combination of subtasks in any order. \gls{coolname} has been developed from the ground up to support training, prototyping, and validation of language-conditioned continuous control policies over a range of four indoor manipulation environments, visualized in Figure 1. \gls{coolname} includes ${\sim} 24$ hours teleoperated unstructured \emph{play} data together with 20K language directives.
 Unscripted playful interactions have the advantage of being task-agnostic, diverse, and relatively cheap to obtain~\cite{lynch2020learning, young2021playful}.
 The simulation platform supports a range of sensors commonly utilized for visuomotor control: RGB-D images from both a static and a gripper camera, proprioceptive information, and vision-based tactile sensing~\cite{wang2020tacto}.
 We believe that this flexible sensor suite will allow researchers to develop improved multimodal agents that can solve many tasks in real-world settings.
 This is the first public benchmark of instruction following, to our knowledge, that combines: natural language conditioning, multimodal high-dimensional inputs, 7-DOF continuous control, and long-horizon robotic object manipulation.
 We provide an evaluation protocol with evaluation modes of varying difficulty by choosing different combinations of sensor suites and amounts of training environments.
 This effort joins the recent efforts to standardize robotics research for better benchmarks and more reproducible results.
-To open the door for future development of agents that can generalize abstract concepts to unseen entities the same way humans do, we include a challenging zero-shot evaluation by training on large play corpora covering many rooms and testing on an unseen environment.
+To open the door for future development of agents that can generalize abstract concepts to unseen entities the same way humans do, we include a challenging zero-shot evaluation by training on large play corpora covering three environments and testing on an unseen scene.
+The language instructions used for testing are not included in the training set and represent novel ways of describing the manipulation tasks seen during training.

 To establish baseline performance levels, we evaluate the multi-context imitation learning (MCIL) approach that uses relabeled imitation learning to distill many reusable behaviors into a goal-directed policy~\cite{lynch2020language}.
 This model is not effective on the complex long horizon robot manipulation tasks in \gls{coolname}.
 While it achieves up to 53.9\% success rate in short horizon tasks, it performs poorly in the long-horizon setting.
 We note that there is no constraint to use imitation learning approaches to solve \gls{coolname} tasks, as approaches that use reinforcement learning to learn language-conditioned policies can also be applied~\cite{nair2021learning}.